Youth homelessness is at crisis point

 Helping young people out of crisis to reach their full potential

-In 2020-21, more than half of the young people who came to BYS were homeless.
-82% were living in unsafe, temporary, over-crowded or unaffordable housing.
+Almost half of the young people who come to BYS seeking support are homeless.
+76% are living in unsafe, temporary, over-crowded or unaffordable housing.*

-All forms of homelessness significantly reduced after engaging in BYS programs.
+All forms of homelessness significantly reduce after engaging in BYS programs.

-Despite the challenges of increased demand and COVID-19 impact on housing availability in 2020-21, young people’s rates of homelessness showed a 72.5% reduction after accessing BYS support.
+Despite the challenges of increased demand, COVID-19, and flooding impact on housing availability in 2021-22, young people’s rates of homelessness decreased by 21% after accessing BYS support.
+Young people living in stable, suitable housing nearly tripled from 22% to 64% after support.

 Donate to help